theroppex/Angular2-ClassTimeTable/README.md

 **Angular 2 Class Time Table**

-My first Angular 2 app, it provides simple way to create time table of your course at uni/high school.
+My first Angular 2 app, it provides a simple way to create time table of your courses at uni/high school.

 **Parts I've covered and reinforced by building this app**